octo-technology/OpenTezos/docs/michelson/tutorial.md

 This section introduces the _address_ type identifying an account or a deployed smart contract; and other built-in instructions related to transactions.

+##### `address` type

+The _address_ type represents an identifier for a user account or a deployed smart contract (e.g. "tz1faswCTDciRzE4oJ9jn2Vm2dvjeyA9fUzU").

+Built-ins macros such as SOURCE or SENDER push an _address_ value on top of the stack. (see "Built-ins" section)

 ##### Entrypoint verification with `CONTRACT`